 Self-care strategies for enhancing both parent & child wellness

 The importance of established expectations and consistent consequences

 - Session 8: Consequences, Continued

 Developing and refining your consistent “playbook” of parenting strategies

-Dr. Ohlenforst has worked with children, adolescents, and adults throughout her training at UT Southwestern Medical Center and Stanford School of Medicine.
-As founder and Clinical Director of Therapy Dallas, she specializes in individual and family-based interventions for children and adolescents with anxiety, ADHD, and behavioral difficulties.
+Kristen Ohlenforst, PhD has worked with children, adolescents, and adults throughout her training at UT Southwestern Medical Center and Stanford School of Medicine.
+As founder and Clinical Director of Therapy Dallas, she specializes in evidence-based individual and family-based interventions for children and adolescents with anxiety, OCD, ADHD, and behavioral difficulties.